lucasRemedios/Supervised_Ntask_Learning/README.md

 #
 #### We are also using non-observable tasks (inputs for every task are identical)
-#### Logic gates always have the same 4 inputs, no matter what the gate is.
-Nothing about these inputs cues gate task should be performed.
+#### Binary logic gates always have the same 4 input patterns, no matter what the gate is.
+Nothing about these inputs cues which gate task should be performed.

 # There are 2 significant files:
 # 1. Context_Layer.py :